 In India, the cost of the battery for electric vehicles pumps up the cost.
 The most widely used battery materials today are nickel-metal hydride (NiMH) and lithium-ion (LiON) which are largely imported.
 Multiple factors like demand-supply gaps and uneconomically low volumes lead to the high cost of manufacturing EVs.

 The Indian consumer is opening up to the idea of an electric vehicle, which is evident by the jump in the number of units sold in 2019 as compared to last year.
 The Society of Manufacturers of Electric Vehicles stated that the sale of two-wheeler electric vehicles witnessed a 130% increase to reach 1,26,000 units.
-The sale of three-wheeler electric vehicles registered at 6,30,000 units while four-wheelers jumped 200% to 3600 units.
+The sale of three-wheeled electric vehicles registered at 6,30,000 units while four-wheelers jumped 200% to 3600 units.

 The numbers are growing, but when compared to China, they only reflect a small fraction of it.
 Where India has a fleet size of 0.6 million units, China has 250 million units in circulation stated Bloomberg’s Electric Vehicle Outlook 2019.